Moone: Etymology

 The name Moone comes from the Irish "Maen Colmcille", which means "Colmcille's property".

 Location, access and development

 The closest village to Moone is Timolin, less than 1 kilometre to the north, and a number of Kildare County Council development plans have provided for joint development of Moone and Timolin.

 The village is served by bus route 880, operated by Kildare Local Link.
 There are several buses each day, including Sunday, linking the village to Castledermot, Carlow and Naas as well as villages in the area.

+Moone was on the former N9 road but has since been by-passed.